-Source: Stewart Investors and MSCI as at 31 December 2021.
+Source: Stewart Investors and MSCI as at December 31, 2021.
 Equivalents for emissions are for illustrative purposes and use the US Government EPA calculator.
 The equivalent measures have been converted to the metric system.

-About carbon footprinting

-The Partnership for Carbon Accounting Financials (PCAF) methodology for portfolio reporting calculates a shareholder's or lender's share of scope 1 and 2 emissions for each company it invests in.
+About carbon footprinting The Partnership for Carbon Accounting Financials (PCAF) methodology for portfolio reporting calculates a shareholder's or lender's share of scope 1 and 2 emissions for each company it invests in.
 An investor's share is based on the amount invested over the market value of the company plus its total debts.
 For shareholders this is sometimes called the equity share of emissions.
 These emissions can be aggregated to a portfolio, strategy or whole of firm level.
 To calculate the benchmark comparisons for our strategies we have used the same approach by assuming benchmarks hold the same total value of investments as the strategy it is being compared to.
 We provide the total footprint, which is influenced by the size of the total value of the investment strategy and on a "per US\$1m invested" basis, which is useful for comparison purposes.
 As different funds report in different currencies depending on where they are available, we have used US dollars to calculate our footprint for aggregation and comparison purposes.

+02 Executive summary

+About our business

+04 Our targets

+05 Investing for zero

+6 Engagement & voting

+07 TCFD Information

-Total carbon footprint (scope 1 + 2) vs benchmark
+Our carbon footprint

-Carbon metrics stated are sourced from Stewart Investors and MSCI as at 31 December 2021.
-Source: Infineon Technologies Q2 2021 quarterly update.
-Reference to specific securities (if any) is included for the purpose of illustration only and should not be construed as a recommendation to buy or sell the same.

-Our carbon footprint Across our strategies, our total share of emissions in 2021 was 180,600 tonnes of CO2-e, which is 90% below the equivalent emissions from the aggregate benchmark emissions of 1,737,809 tonnes of CO2-e.
+Across our strategies, our total share of emissions in 2021 was 180,600 tonnes of CO2-e, which is 90% below the equivalent emissions from the aggregate benchmark emissions of 1,737.809 tonnes of CO2-e.

 As our assets under management grow from new and additional investments by clients, so does the share of investee companies' emissions that are attributable to us.
 The 2021 total footprint is 4% higher than our 2019 baseline due to a 51% increase in assets under management (in USD, excluding cash).
-When calculated on a per US million dollars invested basis, our overall footprint was 8.9 tonnes of emissions, which is 31% lower than it was in 2019.
+When calculated on a per US million dollars invested basis, our overall footprint was 8.9 tonnes of emissions. which is 31% lower than it was in 2019.

 While these results are encouraging, they don't tell the full story.
 We believe all the companies we invest in are making meaningful contributions to sustainable development.
-Many, like Infineon Technologies who design and manufacture speciality computer chips for power management, including in renewable energy and electric vehicles (EVs), make contributions that directly support a reduction in emissions.
-Infineon have calculated that their chips save 35 tonnes of CO2 for every tonne consumed to make them.
+Many companies, such as those who design and manufacture specialty computer chips for power management, including in renewable energy and electric vehicles (EVs), make contributions that directly support a reduction in emissions.
+One such company has calculated that their chips save 35 tonnes of CO2 for every tonne consumed to make them.
 The calculation of avoided emissions is an evolving area, which requires the development of new standards, however it is nonetheless an important consideration that is not captured in carbon footprints.
+Total carbon footprint (scope 1 + 2) vs benchmark